 - Beliefs about the way the world is organised (You can’t get a job in design if you don’t have connections / You have to have at least a year’s worth of savings to make a leap / The ‘system’ is set up to make it hard)

-But actually, when you dig down into those categories, there is only one state of being that limits our forward movement – and this is the state of being that generates all the thousands of limiting beliefs that get bandied around.
+But actually, when you dig down into those categories, there is only one state of being that limits our forward movement – and this is the state of being that generates all limiting beliefs.

 So what is it?